QuickBirdEng/XCoordinator/README.md

 ## ❤️ Contributing

 Open an issue if you need help, if you found a bug, or if you want to discuss a feature request.
+If you feel like having a chat about XCoordinator with the developers and other users, join our [Slack Workspace](https://join.slack.com/t/xcoordinator/shared_invite/enQtNDg4NDAxNTk1ODQ1LTRhMjY0OTAwNWMyYmQ5ZWI5Mzk3ODU1NGJmMWZlZDY3Y2Q0NTZjOWNkMjgyNmQwYjY4MzZmYTRhN2EzMzczNTM).

 Open a PR if you want to make some changes to XCoordinator.